-Application Applied

-Application : Applied

-Explanation on : application of the practice The Bank has a Code of Conduct that sets out the principles and standards of business and ethics conduct required to be observed by the Directors and the employees in order to promote and uphold the highest standard of professionalism and exemplary code of conduct at all times.
-Core areas of conduct set out in the Code of Conduct include, among others:

-(a) compliance with laws, regulations, internal policies and procedures; (b) avoidance of conflict of interest; (c) misuse of position; (d) misuse of information and insider trading; (e) reject bribery and corruption; (f) respect customer confidentiality and data privacy; and (g) stay alert to money laundering, terrorism and fraud.
-To underscore the importance of adherence to and observance of the Bank's Code of Conduct, our employees refresh their knowledge of the Code of Conduct by way of e-learning annually.
+Application Applied Explanation on application of the practice The Bank has a Code of Conduct that sets out the principles and standards of business and ethical conduct required to be observed by the Directors and the employees individually in order to promote and uphold the highest standard of professionalism and exemplary code of conduct at all times.
+Core areas of conduct set out in the Code of Conduct include, among others: (a) compliance with laws, regulations, internal policies and procedures; (b) avoidance of conflict of interest; (c) misuse of position; (d) misuse of information and insider trading; (e) reject bribery and corruption; (f) respect customer confidentiality and data privacy; and (g) stay alert to money laundering, terrorism and fraud.
+To underscore the importance of adherence to and observance of the Bank's Code of Conduct, our employees refresh their knowledge and understanding of the Code of Conduct by way of e-learning annually.
 The Code of Conduct is published on the Bank's corporate website at www.alliancebank.com.my.
 The Directors also adhere to the Code of Ethics for Company Directors established by the Companies Commission of Malaysia and the Group's Conflict of Interest Policy for Directors.
+The Group's Conflict of Interest Policy for Directors was last reviewed and updated by the Board in September 2018 to align with changes to regulatory guidelines.

-Explanation for :
+Explanation for departure :

-departure

-Large companies an encouraged to comple • • the columns below.
+Large companies are encouraged to comple - - the columns below.
 Non-large companies are

 Measure :

 Timeframe :